Richel325/Gamezeum/README.md

 ##Description
-Museums are becoming more popular, and are enjoying more diverse communities coming in to visit.
-For those who are museum regulars, and those who want an easy, stress-free introduction to viewing and understanding art, MuseumMindMaze helps to make the process simple, fun, and even a bit challenging.
+Museums are becoming more popular with the current generation or visitors, and are enjoying more diverse communities coming in to visit.
+For those who are museum regulars, and those who want an easy, stress-free introduction to viewing and understanding art, Gamezeum helps to make the process simple, fun, and even a bit challenging.
 The benefits of viewing objects outside of the museum are two-fold: visitors can acquaint themselves with the art before coming, so that they can further learn and discover objects without feeling lost or completely uninformed; and some objects available in the online collection are not currently on view inside the museum, so it adds some exclusivity and access beyond what might be available during a visit.
 The app can also be used inside the museum - especially if a museum-goer needs help answering the quiz questions, the didactic panels will most definitely help because the information is the same as what's available in the app!

 ##Key Technology Used
-MuseumMindMaze is a simple quiz app that uses a very robust museum collection API.
+Gamezeum is a simple quiz app that uses a very robust museum collection API.
 Below are key features and technology used in its creation:

 * Saved Score (UserDefaults)
 * AVPlayer (For Music Playback)